devappd/emscripten-build/README.md

 };
 ```

-Note that this package is an ECMAScript module.
-If you wish to use it from CommonJS,
-you will need to call `await import()` instead of `require()`.

-## Custom Command

-With `run()`, you can run any command inside the EMSDK environment.
-When you call this
+With `emscripten.run()`, you can run any command inside the EMSDK environment.
-method, it executes immediately.
 It does not return a bootstrap.

 ```js
 async () => {